Tiger-0512/compare-decisiontree-randomforest/README.md

-# Kaggle Tutorial with RandomForest
+# Compare RandomForest with DecisionTree by using Kaggle tutorial

-## Use in Kaggle notebook
+## Use this in Kaggle notebook
 - Run the command below in notebook
 ```
 !pip install pydotplus